Russell Ciochon

-Russell Ciochon (born March 11, 1948) is an American paleoanthropologist.
+Russell L. Ciochon (born March 11, 1948) is an American paleoanthropologist.
 He was born in Altadena, California and received three degrees (B.A. in 1971; M.A. in 1974; and PhD. in 1986) in anthropology from the University of California, Berkeley.
 He is currently a professor of anthropology at the University of Iowa.
 He is known primarily for his research into Gigantopithecus.